Can you recycle bubble wrap?

 Your standard recycling program is probably not equipped to deal with bubble wrap and only deals with a single-stream recycling program.
 Single-stream programs enable all of the common forms of recyclables, cardboard, glass, and paper, to be sorted in one single bin instead of needing them to be pre-sorted.

 You shouldn’t put bubble wrap in your standard recycling box.
 It will contaminate the recycling stream and it will mean that your recycling ends up at the rubbish tip.
 You could even be fined for incorrectly recycling.
 In order to recycle bubble wrap, you need to find a plastic firm like Expert where you can drop-off your bubble wrap.

 Always make sure that any bubble wrap that is attached to paper mailers or is lined is separated before it is sent for recycling.
 Bubble wrap isn’t like a plastic bottle, so you need to ensure you treat it different when it comes ot recycling.

-Here at Expert, we offer a cost-effective and sustainable solution for Polystyrene Recycling (bubble wrap).
+Here at Plastic Expert, we offer a cost-effective and sustainable solution for Polyethylene Recycling (bubble wrap).
 We work with many warehouses, manufacturers, fulfilment centres, waste transfer stations, and recycling centres.
 We also work with facilities management companies to ensure this difficult waste stream is dealt with effectively and properly.